 Should Value Investors Buy These Transportation Stocks?

-One company to watch right now is Capital Product Partners (CPLP).
-CPLP is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
-The stock is trading with a P/E ratio of 3.65, which compares to its industry's average of 4.14.
-Over the last 12 months, CPLP's Forward P/E has been as high as 7.55 and as low as 3.47, with a median of 5.41.
+Deutsche Post (DPSGY) is a stock many investors are watching right now.
+DPSGY is currently holding a Zacks Rank of #1 (Strong Buy) and a Value grade of A. The stock has a Forward P/E ratio of 12.43.
+This compares to its industry's average Forward P/E of 13.48.
+Over the past 52 weeks, DPSGY's Forward P/E has been as high as 16.76 and as low as 11.96, with a median of 14.89.

-We should also highlight that CPLP has a P/B ratio of 0.62.
-The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
-This company's current P/B looks solid when compared to its industry's average P/B of 0.99.
-Over the past year, CPLP's P/B has been as high as 0.65 and as low as 0.34, with a median of 0.50.
+Another notable valuation metric for DPSGY is its P/B ratio of 3.64.
+Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks solid versus its industry's average P/B of 4.13.
+Over the past year, DPSGY's P/B has been as high as 4.50 and as low as 3.29, with a median of 3.93.

+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+DPSGY has a P/S ratio of 0.81.
+This compares to its industry's average P/S of 1.26.

-Finally, investors should note that CPLP has a P/CF ratio of 2.48.
-This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
-CPLP's current P/CF looks attractive when compared to its industry's average P/CF of 6.08.
-Within the past 12 months, CPLP's P/CF has been as high as 2.71 and as low as 1.68, with a median of 2.09.
+Finally, investors should note that DPSGY has a P/CF ratio of 7.51.
+This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
+DPSGY's current P/CF looks attractive when compared to its industry's average P/CF of 28.96.
+DPSGY's P/CF has been as high as 10 and as low as 7.22, with a median of 8.40, all within the past year.

-Another great Transportation - Shipping stock you could consider is ZIM Integrated Shipping Services (ZIM), which is a # 1 (Strong Buy) stock with a Value Score of A.
+If you're looking for another solid Transportation - Services value stock, take a look at Matson (MATX).
+MATX is a # 1 (Strong Buy) stock with a Value score of A.

-These are just a handful of the figures considered in Capital Product Partners and ZIM Integrated Shipping Services's great Value grade.
-Still, they help show that the stock is likely being undervalued at the moment.
-Add this to the strength of its earnings outlook, and we can clearly see that CPLP and ZIM is an impressive value stock right now.
+These figures are just a handful of the metrics value investors tend to look at, but they help show that Deutsche Post and Matson are likely being undervalued right now.
+Considering this, as well as the strength of its earnings outlook, DPSGY and MATX feels like a great value stock at the moment.

 Click to get this free report